demisto/content-docs/docs/concepts/demisto-sdk.md

 ### format

-Use this command to format an XSOAR entity in accordance with Cortex XSOAR standards.
+Use this command to format an XSOAR or XSIAM entity in accordance with our standards.
 In some cases, when a file is downloaded from the XSOAR server, it might contain additional fields that are not required when entering the entity to the `content` repository.
 The `format` command will remove the unnecessary fields and make any fixes needed to the existing fields.